-Students will be admitted in MBBS course within a deadline (to be announced in appropriate time) on the basis of national merit list of the admission test conducted by DGHS for the session 2016-2017.
-During admission candidates must pay the fees and submit all original documents (SSC & HSC/O & A level certificate and mark sheets or equivalent certificate from DGHS) in the office.
+Students will be admitted in MBBS course within a deadline (to be announced in appropriate time) on the basis of national merit list of the admission test conducted by DGHS for the session 2022-2023.
+During admission candidates must pay the admission fees and submit all original documents (SSC & HSC/O & A level certificate and mark sheets or equivalent certificate from DGHS) in the office.

 Application form, prospectus and other information are both available at the office of Dr. Sirajul Islam Medical College and at the official website.
 Completed application form and relevant documents must be submitted to the office by the candidate or his/her representative.

 For admission in MBBS course the students will apply in prescribed form (to be collected from the Principal's office).
 The completed form, along with the following documents are to be submitted on or before the due date as declared in advertisement.